-You cannot explicitly request that the JVM unload a class, but you can ensure that the EmbeddedDriver class is unloaded by using a System.gc() to force it to garbage collect classes that are no longer needed.
-Running with -nogc or -noclassgc definitely prevents the class from being unloaded and makes you unable to restart Derby in the same JVM.
+You cannot request that the JVM unload a specific class, but you can ask it to unload the EmbeddedDriver class by calling System.gc() to request it to garbage collect classes that are no longer needed.
+Running with the non-standard option -Xnoclassgc definitely prevents the class from being unloaded and makes you unable to restart Derby in the same JVM.